YixingLuan/BabAlign/README.md

 # BabAlign

-This repository includes the source code for BabAlign. <!-- used in our [semeval2020 paper](url). -->
+This repository includes the source code for BabAlign presented in our EMNLP2020 paper [Improving Word Sense Disambiguation with Translations](https://www.aclweb.org/anthology/2020.emnlp-main.332/).

 BabAlign is a precise knowledge-based word alignment algorithm using both an existing alignment tool and translations from BabelNet.
 It first biases the alignment predictions of the base aligner by BabelNet translations.